 Juvenile hyaline fibromatosis, also known as hyaline fibromatosis syndrome or infantile systemic hyalinosis is a rare autosomal recessive syndrome outlined by painful, abnormal, often deforming deposits of hyalinized fibrous material in the extracellular matrix of the skin, subcutaneous soft tis...

-Wernekinck commissure syndrome (sometimes spelled Wernekink) is a rare brainstem syndrome caused by lesions (usually infarcts) involving the decussation of the superior cerebellar peduncles (Wernekink commissure) at the caudal midbrain.
+Wernekinck commissure syndrome (sometimes spelt Wernekink) is a rare brainstem syndrome caused by lesions (usually infarcts) involving the decussation of the superior cerebellar peduncles (Wernekink commissure) at the caudal midbrain.

-Tapia syndrome , also called matador's disease, is a rare syndrome that is characterized by unilateral paralysis of the tongue and vocal cords.
-Although the problem typically occurs after anesthetic airway management or manipulation, it can be due to central causes in rare cases 11.
-The syndrom...
+Tapia syndrome , also called matador's disease, is a rare syndrome that is characterised by unilateral paralysis of the tongue and vocal cords.
+Although the problem typically occurs after anaesthetic airway management or manipulation, it can be due to central causes in rare cases 11.
+The syndro...

 Simpson-Golabi-Behmel syndrome is a rare X-linked recessive disorder of pre- and postnatal overgrowth syndrome represented by mild to severe intellectual disability 3,7, anomalies of the musculoskeletal system, cardiovascular system, central nervous system, renal and gastrointestinal tract were ...